nclarius/pyPL/IPL/README.md

 -----------

 ### Try it out
-You can try this tool out [here](https://trinket.io/python3/51733c91f1).
+**You can try this tool out [here](https://trinket.io/python3/51733c91f1).**
-If you want to dive deeper, I recommend downloading pyPL to your own computer (see next subsection).
+If you want to dive deeper, I recommend downloading pyPL to your own computer.

 ### Installation and execution
 To run this tool on your machine: